Network funding

 Accelerating ideas

-Pre-announcement: The ZeDTech Network will launch its funding call on 14 January 2026.
+The ZeDTech Network funding call closes on 23rd March 2026.

-We are supporting projects that develop sustainable, low-burden technologies to enable people with dementia to live independently for longer.
+We are supporting projects that develop zero-burden, sustainable technologies to enable people with dementia to live independently for longer.

 What we will fund